- Studying Art and/or Design at GCSE is advantageous but not essential

 - Students are required to complete a written element within the course, so a Grade 4 in English Language advantageous

-Graphic Design at Barton Peveril lies firmly within the Art Department.
-The course will provide you with an immersive experience into many art disciplines centered around the need to respond to a design brief.
-All projects start with extensive research into existing products and the work of other designers before developing outcomes that creatively meet the needs of your chosen brief.
-It is a challenging course designed to lead on from the skills gained in GSCE Art or Graphics and prepare you for further studies in the creative industry.
+A Level Graphic Design provides students with an immersive experience into many art disciplines, centred around responding to a design brief.
+Projects start with extensive research into existing products and the work of designers, before developing design visuals that creatively meet the needs of their chosen brief.